-By equipping $H_1$ and $H_2$ with Riesz bases, being tensor products of temporal and spatial wavelet collections, the space-time variational problem was written as an equivalent well-posed, bi-infinite, symmetric positive definite matrix-vector system by forming normal equations.
+By equipping these Bochner spaces with Riesz bases, being tensor products of temporal and spatial wavelet collections, the space-time variational problem was written as an equivalent well-posed, bi-infinite, symmetric positive definite matrix-vector system by forming normal equations.
 By running on this system an adaptive wavelet scheme, in its original form being proposed in [CDD01], a sequence of approximations is produced in linear computational complexity that converges with the best possible nonlinear approximation rate from the basis, i.e., the rate of the so-called best N-term approximations.

-Because of the application of tensorized wavelet collections in space and time, under mild (Besov) smoothness conditions the latter rate is equal (in some situations up to log-factors) to the best possible approximation rate for the solution of a corresponding stationary problem from the spatial wavelet basis, i.e., there is (hardly) no increase in the order of computational complexity as a consequence of the additional time dimension.
+Because of the application of tensorized wavelet collections in space and time, under mild (Besov) smoothness conditions the latter rate is equal (in some situations up to log-factors) to the best possible approximation rate for the solution of a corresponding stationary problem from the spatial wavelet basis, i.e., there is (hardly) any increase in the order of computational complexity as a consequence of the additional time dimension.
+Numerical results illustrating this fact are given in [CS11].